skylerchang/portfolio/content/publication/journal-article/index.md

 summary:  The peripheral blood TCRαβ+ T cell atlas of healthy dogs generated here represents an important reference data set for future studies and is of relevance for identifying new targets for T cell-specific therapies.

 tags:
-- Source Themes
+  - Single cell RNA sequencing
-featured: false
+featured: true

 # links:
 # - name: ""